 - Disability studies/Deaf studies

 - Science and technology studies (STS)

-- Impact of medical knowledge on motherhood
+- Impact of medical knowledge and medical technologies on caregiving

 - Disability/chronic illness and care negotiation in the family

 |Mailing Address||348 Mansfield Road U1058 Storrs, CT 06269-1058 USA|

 |Office Location||FSB 303B|